webplatform/docs/apis/webrtc/RTCPeerConnection/removeStream/index.md

     href: /apis/webrtc/RTCPeerConnection
 summary: 'Removes the given stream from the localStreams array in the RTCPeerConnection and fires the negotiationneeded event.'
 tags:
-  0: API
+  - API_Object_Methods
-  1: Object
+  - API
-  2: Methods
+  - WebRTC
-  4: WebRTC
+  - Needs_Examples
 uri: apis/webrtc/RTCPeerConnection/removeStream

 ---